 Recent years has seen the emergence of a popular ‘raw food’ movement.
 Dehydrating food to make it palatable, raw-foodies argue that cooking food destroys valuable vitamins and enzymes, rendering it nutritionally impoverished.
 It sounds logical, but – especially with vegetables – is often false.
 Many vegetables actually gain nutritional value after careful cooking or steaming.
 Furthermore, a strict vegan raw food diet is not good for long term health (references below).

-Meat isn’t the sort of thing you tend to eat raw (uncooked pork and shellfish are particularly best avoided).
+Meat isn’t the sort of thing you normally eat raw (uncooked pork and shellfish are especially best avoided raw).
 Red meat is notable in that it contains a good source of B-vitamins that are essential for healthy muscles, skin and nerves.
 It also contains iron and other important minerals.
 Like most things however, steak should be in moderation as a high intake is associated with colon cancer and other health nasties.

 So what happens to the good nutritional qualities of steak after a close encounter with a hot plate?